slint-ui/slint/docs/langref/src/animations.md

     infinite reruns.
 Fractual values are possible.
 -   `easing`: can be `linear`, `ease`, `ease-in`, `ease-out`, `ease-in-out`, `cubic-bezier(a, b, c, d)` as in CSS

-It is also possible to animate several properties with the same animation:
+It's also possible to animate several properties with the same animation:

 ```slint,ignore
 animate x, y { duration: 100ms; }